Relative Orbifold Donaldson-Thomas Theory and the Degeneration Formula: Properness of the moduli of 1-dimensional stable quotients

 \section{Properness of the moduli of 1-dimensional stable quotients}

 In this section we prove the properness of the Quot-stacks $\fQuot_{\fY/\fA}^{\cV,P}$ and $\fQuot_{\fX/\fC}^{\cV,P}$, for a fixed generalized Hilbert polynomial $P$.
-The proofs are still generalizations of \cite{LW}.
-Since our main interest is the applications in Donaldson-Thomas theory and Pandharipande-Thomas theory, we concentrate on the 1-dimensional case.
-We will use the valuative criterions for separatedness and properness of Deligne-Mumford stacks.
-Let $(Y,D)$ and $\pi: X\rar \A^1$, $\E$, $H$ be fixed as in Subsection ~\ref{moduli of fixed data}.
+Since our main interest is the application in Donaldson--Thomas theory and Pandharipande--Thomas theory, we concentrate on the 1-dimensional case.
+We will use the valuative criteria for separatedness and properness of Deligne--Mumford stacks.
+Let $(Y,D)$ and $\pi: X\rar \A^1$, $\E$, $H$ be fixed as in Subsection \ref{moduli of fixed data}.

-The following lemmas justify what we mean by the 1-dimensional case.
+The following lemmas justify what we mean by the 1-dimensional case, i.e. the dimension of supports of the stable quotients is preserved in family.

 \begin{lem} Let $\F$ be an admissible sheaf on $Y[k]$ (resp. $X_0[k]$), with contraction map $p:Y[k]\rar Y$ (resp. $p: X_0[k]\rar X_0$).
 Then $\dim \F= \dim p_*\F$. \end{lem}